Skip to main content

 If you have multiple exposure errors, the issue is fundamentally caused by a mismatch between the attribute that you are randomizing on (your "hash attribute") and the identifier being stored in your data warehouse.
 You can read more about this problem and how to solve it here.

 Another potential issue is that you made unsafe changes to your experiment targeting and randomization.
 We attempt to prevent this by having a curated flow for making changes, but we provide you with flexibility to make a whole host of changes that could result in multiple exposures if you choose to override our warnings.
-YOu can read more about our rules for changing experiments while running here.
+You can read more about our rules for changing experiments while running here.

 Problem 4: Metric averages don't look as expected